jevtovic-nemanja/InterviewTracker-Admin/README.md

 The Submit Report Page features a three-step "wizard": firstly, a candidate is selected from a list, then the same is done with a company.
 Each list can be filtered by name.
 Finally, report details are filled and the report submitted.

-This branch of the project has been refactored to implement Redux.
+The project is written in React, using Redux for state management.
 Async actions were handled by redux-saga.

 Technologies used: HTML, CSS, Bootstrap, ES6, React, Redux, Webpack, Babel.